Daniel21b/CMSC320-Final/README.md

     Enhance Predictive Models:
         Improve the accuracy of stock price predictions by incorporating historical data and event analysis.
-        Develop robust models that can aid investors in making informed decisions.
+        Develop  models that can aid investors in making informed decisions.